Movies and TV

 These are my picks for daily and weekly sources that I won't miss.
 Many of them even supply video or audio feeds online or for downloading and portable playback.

 WNET is the New York City PBS affiliate.
-They host The NewsHour, with Jim Lehrer, which I'm convinced is the finest news program on television, bar none.
+They host The PBS NewsHour, which I'm convinced is the finest news program on television, bar none.
 Completely unbiased and very thorough, this one sets the standard by which all other news programming is judged.
-WNET also hosts excellent news and commentary programming such as the Nightly Business Report, Washington Week and Inside Trenton.
+WNET also hosts other excellent news and commentary programming such as the Nightly Business Report, and Washington Week.

-Fox News Sunday -- in stark contrast to ABC's This Week, above, Fox News Sunday displays that network's typical over-done conservativism.
-I think they actually lean further to the right then any of the others do to the left.
-Here's a direct link to their podcasts.
+Fox News Sunday -- in stark contrast to ABC's This Week, above, Fox News Sunday displays that network's typical conservative bent.
+Host Chris Wallace isn't as partisan as most other Fox program hosts, so the Sunday show is actually less right-leaning than ABC's This Week is to the left.
+Here's a direct link to their podcasts, or watch it on Hulu.

 Back to Movies and TV